kandashi/sidebar-context/README.md

 4. Click 'Install' and wait for installation to complete
 5. Don't forget to enable the module in game using the "Manage Module" button

+### socketlib

+This module uses the [socketlib](https://github.com/manuelVo/foundryvtt-socketlib) library for wrapping core methods.
+It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

 ## Issues

 Any issues, bugs, or feature requests are always welcome to be reported directly to the [Issue Tracker](https://github.com/kandashi/sidebar-context/issues ), or using the [Bug Reporter Module](https://foundryvtt.com/packages/bug-reporter/).